-Facing Indecent Treatment of a Child charges in Qld?
+Indecent Treatment of a Child

-When your job, reputation, future, or family is at risk, early advice from our leading criminal defence lawyers is critical.
+When your job, reputation, and future are at risk, urgent advice from our leading Brisbane criminal lawyers is critical.

-Early steps can affect the outcome.
+Early steps affect the outcome.

 or